la2050/archive/_projects/2016/the-talk-project-teens-leading-workshops-on-sexual-violence-culture-change.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The Talk Project is an exciting, brand-new peer-to-peer sexual assault awareness program by and for high school students.
+In The Talk Project, teams of teen Peer Educators visit LA high schools to lead a workshop on sexual violence, speaking out against harmful behavior, engaging in healthy and consensual relationships, making informed decisions about seeking legal justice if necessary, and creating cultural change.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Students’ perceived sense of safety at and on the way to school"]